 The debut season of Emily in Paris became a lightning rod for social media fandom and critical controversy immediately after it premiered on Netflix in October 2020.
 Critics and fans alike called out Emily's ridiculous antics as she galavanted around Paris without any knowledge of the city's culture or language, but Lily Collins' bright, charming performance proved to be perfect for an easygoing, ambient TV marathon.

 At the end of the first season, Emily finally seemed to secure her spot at Savoir through her inventive marketing campaigns, but her love life was another question.
 She finally got to hook up with her previously unavailable chef neighbor Gabriel ahead of his departure from Paris, only to discover he would not actually be leaving because Mathieu (another of Emily's suitors) provided Gabriel the funds for him to continue cooking in Paris.
-Fans can bet Season 2 will pick up with Emily having to make a big choice about her romantic future.
+Fans can bet Season 2 will pick up with Emily having to make choices about her romantic future.

 Emily in Paris Season 2 Cast